How to Upgrade from Rocky Linux 8 to Rocky Linux 9

 cat /etc/redhat-release

-In this step, we will export several packages (rocky-release, rocky-repos, and rocky-gpg-keys) as environment variables required for the Rocky Linux 8 to Rocky Linux 9 upgrading process.
+Now, we will need to export several packages (“rocky-release,” “rocky-repos,” and “rocky-gpg-keys“) as environment variables required for the Rocky 8 to 9 upgrade process.

 We will use these variables by passing them to the DNF command in a moment to install the specified packages.